 It is one thing to have the technology, but

 1. Use an ATS To Automate Database Management

 Most staffing companies and big organizations rely on Applicant Tracking Systems (ATS) to perform all their recruiting tasks, including candidate sourcing, engagement, screening, and onboarding.
 An ATS automatically allows recruiters to source candidates from multiple third-party sources (job boards, email, and social media).
 Within the ATS, once a candidate qualifies for a round, the profile is by default moved to the next level, which can be seen in the pipeline of each candidate and job post.
 This reduces the substantial amount of time spent by recruiters just to add candidates into different categories.

 Adding keywords for candidate profiles may be useful, but it is not beneficial for managing the database.
 A lot of job requirements are based on particular skill-sets.
-By adding skills like SQL, C++, Java, Python, R, etc will help recruiters identify candidates faster even when boolean search features may not be available.
-When recruiters add skills to candidate profiles, it enhances the visibility of a profile making the database efficient and cuts the time to place candidates.
+By adding skills like SQL, C++, Java, Python, R, etc., recruiters can identify candidates faster even when Boolean search features may not be available.
+Adding skills to candidate profiles enhances the visibility of a profile making the database efficient and cuts the time to place candidates.

 Recruitment is no longer restricted to just identifying and attracting candidates.
 Organizations now are focused on creating a long-lasting relationship with candidates to retain talent in their system.
 If done correctly, they can periodically check in with passive candidates to keep them engaged for future placements.

-Managing data on paper or using hundreds of excel sheets to store data is no longer efficient.
-Manually conducting a candidate database audit is time-consuming, making investing in the right third-party technology that is compatible with your existing system crucial.
-A good ATS automates 80% of the recruiter’s tasks giving them a significant amount of time to identify the best candidate without creating a bad experience for the candidate.
+Managing data on paper or using hundreds of excel sheets to store data is a thing of the past.
+What’s more, manually conducting a candidate database audit is time-consuming, making investing in the right third-party technology that is compatible with your existing system crucial.
+A good ATS automates 80% of the recruiter’s tasks giving them a significant amount of time to identify the best candidate and avoid creating a bad experience for the candidate.